 VCE Religion and Society enables students to understand the complex interactions between religion and society over time.
 The study of Religion and Society can assist students in reaching a deeper, balanced understanding of societies and cultures in which multiple world views coexist.
 Students explore how such societies, and their religious traditions negotiate significant ethical issues.
 Through the study of VCE Religion and Society students come to acknowledge the role of religion in shaping historical and present events.
-They explore times when religion dominated societies and the shifting role of religion in societies today in which religion, by some is perceived to play a lesser role in society.
+They explore times when religion dominated societies and the shifting role of religion in societies today.
 It is anticipated that students will develop a capacity to understand and appreciate different faith perspectives while learning to deepen and nurture their own faith.